 V. University Resources and Programs

-Monmouth University provides all full-time employees with the opportunity to enroll in our health insurance program, Blue Cross Blue Shield of NJ, Direct Access Plan.
+Monmouth University provides all full-time employees with the opportunity to enroll in our health insurance program, currently offered through Blue Cross Blue Shield of NJ.
 Dependent insurance is also available.
 Full-time employees are also eligible to utilize the University’s Employee Assistance Program.
 Brief descriptions of the alcohol and drug related services available to employees and their eligible dependents are as follows: (The terms of the policies prevail.
 Schedule of Services sheets and booklets are available upon request in the Office of Human Resources).

-Blue Cross Blue Shield of NJ, Direct Access Plan (BCBSNJ)
+Blue Cross Blue Shield of NJ (BCBSNJ), Direct Access Plan or Exclusive Provider Organization Plan